 This policy appears to contradict the pan-regional approach currently adopted in PC 1, which proposes to mitigate losses of all contaminants in all reaches of the Waikato River catchment area.

-The best approach to water quality management would be to place more emphasis on implementing robust Farm Environment Plans based on the "BEST PRACTICABLE OPTIONS", at a sub-catchment level, as these would create some flexibility for individual farm operations and develop ownership of the solutions while achieving the required water quality management outcomes.
+The best approach to water quality management would be to place more emphasis on implementing robust Farm Environment Plans based on the "BEST PRACTICABLE OPTIONS", at a sub-catchment level.